HTW-MMP/heinz/README.md

 ## Layout

 ### Responsive
-Heinz is fully responsive on all devices.
+Heinz is fully responsive and working on all devices.

 ### Grid

 The box-layout you can remove if you don't like the style.
 Then you've the whole page in the same color.
 No more grey box.
 You just have to remove the class `boxed` in `<body>`.

 Heinz is created on a 12-box grid.
 By default it uses the combined grid.
 There are also other prepared grids which you can use.
 We offer a large, medium and small.
 You can see them on the end of the page.
-The shortcut in the classes defines the choosen grid.
+The shortcut in the classes defines the chosen grid.
 For example:

 - large = item-span-lg-3
 - medium = item-span-md-4